yaseenahmed02/CS854---Group-Project/TO_DO.md

 # Doing:

 # To Do:

+- [ ]  close downs on repos+experiments in an incremental way, so I can pass a subset of predictions.json to Taebin.
+Decide on a set of repos, run a group of experiments, and pass the predictions.json to Taebin.
+If later on I want to run more experiments, I can just pass the new predictions.json to Taebin.

+- [ ] check the token limit parameter for the input to the final LLM generation step.

 - [ ] fix the metrics.

 - [ ] better understand how the split for files bigger than 8192 tokens during the repo ingestion step works.